 Louisville is a place of beauty that defies description.
-Not exactly southern and not exactly midwestern, Louisville is home to people of kindness, people of greatness, and people of character.
+Not exactly southern and not exactly midwestern, Louisville is home to people of kindness, people of greatness and people of character.
 Often, you'll even meet someone who’s all three!
 (Louisville is also home to people of good humor.)
-A big city with a small-town feel, Louisville is Lonely Planet’s No. 1 Travel Destination for 2013 – a place where you’ll find every manner of arts, entertainment, sports and commerce, but still get a smile and a “hello” from a complete stranger.
+A big city with a small-town feel, Louisville consistently ranks high on lists of the USA’s most livable, most affordable and most entrepreneurial cities—it’s a place where you’ll find every manner of arts, entertainment, sports and commerce, but still get a smile and a “hello” from a complete stranger.

 Greater Louisville, pronounced “LOU-a-vuhl,” is a thriving city of about 1.2 million people.
 Our city offers all of the benefits of a contemporary city on the move, along with the gracious hospitality that has made this region legendary.
 Our area boasts: